-Tracon Pharmaceuticals, Inc. Attn: Patricia Bitar, Chief Financial Officer 8910 University Center Lane, Suite 700 San Diego, CA 92122 Telephone: \\\\\\ Facsimile: (858) 550-0786 Email: pbitar@traconpharma.com
+Tracon Pharmaceuticals, Inc. Attn: Patricia Bitar, Chief Financial Officer 8910 University Center Lane, Suite 700 San Diego, CA 92122 Telephone:

+Facsimile: (858) 550-0786 Email: pbitar@traconpharma.com

-- 5.6 Waiver.
-This Warrant and any term hereof may be changed, waived, discharged or terminated (either generally or in a particular instance and either retroactively or prospectively) only by an instrument in writing signed by the party against which enforcement of such change, waiver, discharge or termination is sought. - 5.7 Attorney's Fees.
-In the event of any dispute between the parties concerning the terms and provisions of this Warrant, the party prevailing in such dispute shall be entitled to collect from the other party all costs incurred in such dispute, including reasonable attorneys' fees. - 5.8 Counterparts; Facsimile/Electronic Signatures; Status as a Certificated Security.
+5.6 Waiver.
+This Warrant and any term hereof may be changed, waived, discharged or terminated (either generally or in a particular instance and either retroactively or prospectively) only by an instrument in writing signed by the party against which enforcement of such change, waiver, discharge or termination is sought.

+Attorney's Fees.
+In the event of any dispute between the parties concerning the terms and provisions of this Warrant, the party prevailing in such dispute shall be entitled to collect from the other party all costs incurred in such dispute, including reasonable attorneys' fees.

+Counterparts; Facsimile/Electronic Signatures; Status as a Certificated Security.
 This Warrant may be executed in counterparts, all of which together shall constitute one and the same agreement.
 Company, Holder and any other party hereto may execute this Warrant by facsimile or electronic means and each party hereto recognizes and accepts the use of electronic signatures and records by any other party hereto in connection with the execution and storage hereof.
 To the extent that this Warrant or any agreement subject to the terms hereof or any amendment hereto is executed, recorded or delivered electronically or by facsimile, it shall be binding to the same extent as though it had been executed on paper with an original ink signature.
 The fact that this Warrant is executed, signed, stored or delivered electronically shall not prevent the transfer by any Holder of this Warrant pursuant to Section 5.4 or the enforcement of the terms hereof.
 This Warrant, and any copies hereof, shall NOT be deemed to be a "certificated security" within the meaning of Section 8102(a)(4) of the California Commercial Code.
-Physical possession of the original of this Warrant or any paper copy thereof shall confer no special status to the bearer thereof. - 5.9 Governing Law.
-This Warrant shall be governed by and construed in accordance with the laws of the State of California, without giving effect to its principles regarding conflicts of law. - 5.10 Headings.
-The headings in this Warrant are for purposes of reference only and shall not limit or otherwise affect the meaning of any provision of this Warrant. - 5.11 Business Days.
-"Business Day" is any day that is not a Saturday, Sunday or a day on which Silicon Valley Bank is closed.
+Physical possession of the original of this Warrant or any paper copy thereof shall confer no special status to the bearer thereof.

+Governing Law.
+This Warrant shall be governed by and construed in accordance with the laws of the State of California, without giving effect to its principles regarding conflicts of law.

+Headings.
+The headings in this Warrant are for purposes of reference only and shall not limit or otherwise affect the meaning of any provision of this Warrant.